Which Of The Following Statements About Alkynes Is Not True

 3. Acidity (A Surprising Trait): Perhaps the most counterintuitive property for beginners is the relative acidity of terminal alkynes (those with a hydrogen atom directly attached to a triple-bonded carbon, e.g., HC≡CH).
 The hydrogen on a terminal alkyne is mildly acidic (pKa ~25), far more so than the hydrogens on alkenes (pKa ~44) or alkanes (pKa ~50).
 This is again due to the high s-character of the sp-hybridized carbon.
 The greater s-character means the bonding electrons are held more tightly to the carbon nucleus, stabilizing the resulting acetylide anion (R-C≡C:⁻) when the proton is lost.
 This allows terminal alkynes to react with strong bases like sodium amide (NaNH₂) or organolithium reagents.

 4. Reactivity – Electrophilic Addition: Like alkenes, alkynes undergo electrophilic addition reactions.
-However, the reaction often occurs in two stages because the first addition product, an alkene, still contains a double bond and can react with a second equivalent of the electrophile.
+That said, the reaction often occurs in two stages because the first addition product, an alkene, still contains a double bond and can react with a second equivalent of the electrophile.
 The regiochemistry of addition to unsymmetrical alkynes follows Markovnikov's rule: the electrophile (e.g., H⁺) adds to the carbon with the greater number of hydrogen atoms.
 A classic example is the hydration of alkynes, which, in the presence of a mercury(II) catalyst and acid, ultimately yields a ketone (via enol tautomerism) for internal alkynes or a mixture for terminal alkynes.

 5. Combustion: Alkynes burn with a luminous, sooty flame, similar to other hydrocarbons with a high carbon-to-hydrogen ratio.
 Complete combustion produces carbon dioxide and water, while incomplete combustion yields carbon (soot) and carbon monoxide.